JamielleVelasquez/Ka-Entengs-Farm-to-Table-Restaurant-Website/README.md

 # Ka-Entengs-Farm-to-Table-Restaurant-Website
 This is a full-stack concept website for a restaurant in Bulacan, Philippines called Ka Enteng's Farm to Table Restaurant.

-This project is one of the requirements in the Software Engineering course for Computer Science students in the University of Santo Tomas, Philippines.
+This project is one of the requirements for Computer Science students in the University of Santo Tomas.
+It went through the Software Engineering life cycle of design, development, testing, and maintenance.

 The website is desktop and mobile friendly because of its responsive front-end which was built using HTML, CSS3, Javascript and Bootstrap.